pgrady3/pgrady3.github.io/_pages/cars.md

     Maxwell during wind tunnel testing.
 </div>

-Over the summer, I led a major push to quantify the energy losses in the vehicle.
+Over the summer of 2018, I led a major push to quantify the energy losses in the vehicle.
 It's obvious that there are various sources of drag, such as air resistance, motor losses, and wheel bearing drag.
 However, what is the significance of each one?
 What should we as a team invest effort into improving?
 How close is our real-world implementation to the theoretical efficiency stated on the datasheets?
 These are all critical questions, and if we were to break a world record, we needed to understand exactly where each Joule of energy went.

 We decided to attack this problem by building testing rigs to measure each part of the vehicle in isolation, then perform real-world track tests.
 Ideally, we could make the bottom-up efficiency estimate and top-down on-track performance match closely.
 By having setups to measure each component's performance on the bench, we could also get much more repeatable measurements.
 For example, we found that the aerodynamic drag from the wheel spokes spinning inside the car was 150 milliwatts.
 An unacceptable amount!